Southern Studies Doctoral Fellowships

 Fellowship awards overview

-The Wilson Special Collections Library Doctoral Fellowships support research in Southern studies making significant use of the rich and deep research resources available in the University of North Carolina at Chapel Hill’s special collections.
+Wilson Special Collections Library is pleased to announce the Southern Studies Doctoral Fellowships which support researchers making significant use of the rich and deep research resources available in the University of North Carolina at Chapel Hill’s special collections.

-The Doctoral Fellowship Program offers two types of awards to advanced graduate students researching the American South:
+Two types of awards are available to advanced graduate students researching the American South:

-- A Pre-Dissertation Prospectus Fellowship will allow doctoral students to explore Wilson Library to develop their dissertation proposals.
-This exploratory award will be granted for one month, and the research visit must take place during the summer research season, which extends from May 1 to September 1.
-Pre-Dissertation Prospectus Fellowships will be funded at $2,500 for one month.
+- The Pre-Dissertation Prospectus Fellowship allows early doctoral students to explore Wilson Library’s collections to develop their dissertation proposals.
+This exploratory award is granted for one month.
+The research visit must take place during the summer research season, which extends place between June 1 and September 1 in the year awarded.
+The total award is $2,500.

-- A Dissertation Research Fellowship will support doctoral candidates whose dissertation project draws deeply and substantively on the Wilson Library.
-This research award will be granted for one, two, or three months depending upon demonstrated need to consult collection materials.
-The research visit must take place between May 1 and April 30.
-Dissertation Research Awards will be funded at $3,500 per month for between one and three months of a research residency.
+- The Dissertation Research Fellowship is awarded to doctoral candidates whose dissertation project draws deeply and substantively on the collections in Wilson Library.
+This research award can support a one- to three-month residency depending upon demonstrated need to consult collection materials.
+The residency must take place during our Research Year which extends from June 1 to May 31.
+The award is $3,500 per month.

-- Foreign nationals residing in the U.S. on F-1 student visas in a doctoral program at a university in the U.S. are also eligible to apply.
+- Foreign nationals residing in the United States on an F-1 student visa who are enrolled in a doctoral program studying the American South are eligible to apply.

-- Commit to a full-time research residency at Wilson Library for the duration of the award.
+- All applicants must commit to a full-time research residency at Wilson Library for the duration of the award.

-- Agree to participate in the intellectual life of the Library and the fellowship program, which will include a public presentation of research findings and experiences and the submission of a brief research report.
+- All applicants agree to participate in the intellectual life of the Library and the fellowship program, which will include a public presentation of research findings and experiences and the submission of a brief research report.
 Fellows will also be invited to submit papers to a capstone symposium in Southern studies that will take place in 2021-2022.

-All application materials must be received by February 15 and be submitted electronically using the Pre-Dissertation Prospectus Fellowship Application and the Dissertation Research Fellowship Application.
+All application materials must be received by midnight on the application due date and be submitted electronically via Interfolio using, as appropriate, the Pre-Dissertation Prospectus Fellowship Application or the Dissertation Research Fellowship Application.

-This online process includes an application form and the submission of the following materials:
+The online application requires the submission of the following supporting materials:

-- Research statement: A brief narrative (no more than 1200 words) that describes your proposed research and its intellectual significance.
+- Research proposal: A brief narrative (no more than 1200 words) that describes your proposed research and its intellectual significance.

 - Research plan: A substantive preliminary list of Wilson Library resources that will be consulted during your residency.
 Brief annotations concerning the relevancy of a collection should be included.